Dear Advisor: How do I prepare for AI Technical Due Diligence?

 Hope this helps you close your round faster!
 Good luck!

-Frequently Asked Questions
+Start-up Frequently Asked Questions

 (From LinkedIn discussion of this post) How do startups that are thin wrappers around OpenAI pass through due diligence?

 Great question!
-It would really depend on: (1) "how thin", (2) how differentiated it is right now from OpenAI around what it's solving for its customers, and (3) how easy/hard it is for OpenAI to do the same.
+It would really depend on (1) "how thin", (2) how differentiated it is right now from OpenAI around what it's solving for its customers, and (3) how easy/hard it is for OpenAI to do the same.

 What's the appetite of VCs funding an AI-driven SaaS company?